-- 5.1.1 Abuse is a form of maltreatment of a child.
+- 5.1.1.
+Abuse is a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-They may be abused by an adult or adults, or another child or children. - 5.1.2 Further information and resources can be found in annexes A, B and part 5 of KCSIE 2022 and this policy on the academy website. - 5.1.3 All staff must maintain and attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
-It could be the vital missing piece of the jigsaw that indicates a child is at risk of harm - 5.1.4 All staff will receive ongoing training regarding types of abuse including local and national context.

-- 5.1.5 The DSL and/or deputy will respond to all concerns, following local authority procedures and where there is an immediate risk of serious harm to a child will inform the police.

-- 5.1.6 There are four types of child abuse as defined in 'Keeping Children Safe in Education' September 2021 paras 26-30 and Annex A
+They may be abused by an adult or adults, or another child or children. - 5.1.2.
+Further information and resources can be found in annexes A, B and part 5 of KCSIE 2023 and any appropriate documents on the academy website - 5.1.3.All staff must maintain and attitude of 'it could happen here' and ensure any concern, no matter how small is reported.
+It could be the vital missing piece of the jigsaw that indicates a child is at risk of harm - 5.1.4.
+All staff will receive ongoing training regarding types of abuse including local and national context. - 5.1.5.
+The DSL and/or deputy will respond to all concerns, following local authority procedures and where there is an immediate risk of serious harm to a child will inform the police. - 5.1.6.There are four types of child abuse as defined in 'Keeping Children Safe in Education' September 2023 - 5.1.7.physical abuse - 5.1.8.emotional abuse - 5.1.9.sexual abuse - 5.1.10. neglect - 5.1.11.
+All staff must know what these are and be alert to the signs

-- physical abuse

-- emotional abuse

-- sexual abuse

-- neglect.

-- 5.1.7 All staff must know what these are and be alert to the signs.